rexray/rexray/.docs/dev-guide/project-guidelines.md

 documentation in the `.docs` directory, please keep the following rules in
 mind:

+1. All markdown should be limited to a width of 80 characters.
+This makes the document easier to read in text editors.
+GitHub and ReadTheDocs still produces the proper result when parsing the markdown.
-1. All links to internal resources should be relative.
+2. All links to internal resources should be relative.
-2. All links to markdown files should include the file extension.
+3. All links to markdown files should include the file extension.

 For example, the below link points to the anchor `basic-configuration` on the `Configuration` page: